Heating field guide

 Below 19.5% OSHA treats this as an oxygen-deficient atmosphere.

 Carbon monoxide is colorless and odorless, so alarms matter more than smell.
-Repeated shutdowns can be the system protecting itself, not just "acting weird."
+Repeated shutdowns can be the furnace's safety controls doing their job.

-This guide is for homeowner judgment only.
-It is not a gas, burner, or venting repair walkthrough.
+Do not use this page as a gas, burner, or venting repair walkthrough.

 Next-step decision